 If you pull an empty (or nearly empty) utility trailer, you probably know the feeling of utility trailer bounce.
-It’s that bumpy jolting extra bouncing you feel in the tow vehicle as you drive.
-Sometimes it feels like the trailer is just bouncing away behind you, yet it’s not, but really it is.
+It is that bumpy jolting extra bouncing you feel in the tow vehicle as you drive.
+Sometimes it feels like the trailer is just bouncing away behind you, yet it is not, but really it is.

 The simple answer is the suspension is too stiff for the load.
-There are other parts to it, like load balance and the axle position, but we’ll get to those in a minute.
-Basically utility trailer bounce happens when there is not enough compliance in the system for the current load.
+There are other parts to it, like load balance and the axle position, but we will get to those in a minute.
+Basically utility trailer bounce happens when there is not enough compliance in the suspension system for the current load and road conditions.

-If your trailer is rated at 3500#, and you’re pulling it empty (maybe 500# trailer weight), then the suspension is not going to compress much over a bump.
-Instead, it bounces — and sometimes keeps bouncing because full tires are like basketballs on the ends of the axle.
+If your trailer is rated at 3500#, and you are pulling it empty (maybe 550# trailer weight), then the suspension is not going to compress much over a bump.
+Instead, it bounces – and sometimes keeps bouncing because full tires are a bit like basketballs on the ends of the axle.

-Remember, a trailer suspension is a system that includes both the springs (or rubber with torsion axles) and the tires.
+Remember, a trailer suspension is a system of components that includes both the springs (or rubber with torsion axles), and the tires.
+The springs are just one compliant piece in the system.
+The tires are another.

 Amplification

 Pulling a trailer in a truck with a stiff suspension also amplifies the effect.
 And, if the trailer is quite heavy and/or long, that makes things worse too.
-Finally, the smaller the tow vehicle (compared to the trailer), the greater the effect.
+Finally, the smaller the tow vehicle (compared to the trailer), then the greater the effect.
+(Makes sense, a heavier trailer has more mass when it bounces, so it shakes the car.)

 Utility Trailer Bounce Solutions

-The focus here is on utility trailers because they are often pulled empty, then full, then empty.
-They also have a large difference in load from empty to full, so it’s often called “utility trailer bounce”.
+The focus here is on utility trailers because they often pull empty, then full, then empty.
+They also have a large difference in weight from empty to full, which is why we call it “utility trailer bounce”.
 It happens with other trailers too, and what you are feeling is not only bounce, but all the movements of the trailer.
-The bounce part is the topic of this page.
+Yet, the bounce part is the topic of this page.

 Can we fix it?
 The honest answer is NO. BUT, you CAN calm it down considerably!